 (a) The Committee may, in its sole discretion and in such manner as it may from time to time prescribe (including, but not by way of limitation, in granting an Award or in an individual employment agreement, severance plan or individual severance agreement), provide that a Participant shall be eligible for a full or prorated Award in the event of a cessation of the Participant's service relationship with the Employer due to death, disability, involuntary termination without cause or resignation for good reason.
-With respect to Award will be paid prior to when any or all such performance objectives are certified (or without regard to whether they are certified) in the event of a cessation of the Participant's service relationship with the employer due to death, disability, involuntary termination without cause or resignation for good reason.
+With respect to Awards that are subject to one or more performance objectives, the Committee may, in its sole discretion, provide that any such full or prorated Award will be paid prior to when any or all such performance objectives are certified (or without regard to whether they are certified) in the event of a cessation of the Participant's service relationship with the employer due to death, disability, involuntary termination without cause or resignation for good reason.